Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Dropdown menus and buttons

-A Dropdown menu is graphical control elements, similar to a list box, except that it only allows the user to choose one value from a list.
+A dropdown menu is graphical control elements, similar to a list box, except that it only allows the user to choose one value from a list.
 Guidelines for dropdown menus include:

 - Consider adding watermark (hint) text to the field, such as "Select one".
 - Use sentence case for both menu names and items.